raovish6/GLOBE-LLM/README.md

-# GLOBE-LLM
+# LLM-GLOBE

-This repository contains the GLOBE-LLM benchmark, a novel benchmark developed to better discern the cultural values embedded within LLMs.
-GLOBE-LLM is built upon the GLOBE framework, which consists of 9 different cultural dimensions as follows:
+This repository contains the LLM-GLOBE benchmark, a novel benchmark developed to better discern the cultural values embedded within LLMs.
+LLM-GLOBE is built upon the GLOBE framework, which consists of 9 different cultural dimensions as follows:

 1. Performance Orientation
 2. Power Distance